 Adopting assessment frameworks can be a vital, resource-efficient way of delivering better quality and higher standards.
-Significantly, paragraph 128 of the draft revised NPPF makes clear that:
+Significantly, paragraph 129 of the 2018 NPPF makes clear that:

-'Local planning authorities should ensure that they have appropriate tools and processes for assessing and improving the design of development.
-These include design advice and review arrangements, which should be used as early as possible in the evolution of schemes.
-Other tools include assessment frameworks, such as Building for Life, and design workshops.
+'Local planning authorities should ensure that they have access to, and make appropriate use of, tools and processes for assessing and improving the design of development.
+These include workshops to engage the local community, design advice and review arrangements, and assessment frameworks such as Building for Life.
+These are of most benefit if used as early as possible in the evolution of schemes, and are particularly important for significant projects such as large scale housing and mixed use developments.
 In assessing applications, local planning authorities should have regard to the outcome from these processes, including any recommendations made by design review panels.'
 [Emphasis added]

-The BRE's Home Quality Mark (HQM),53 BREEAM54 for buildings, CEEQUAL55 for public realm/infrastructure and BREEAM for communities and the Passivhaus Trust's Passivhaus56 assessment frameworks are designed to drive standards through benchmarking
+The BRE's Home Quality Mark (HQM), BREEAM for buildings, CEEQUAL for public realm/infrastructure and BREEAM for communities and the Passivhaus Trust's Passivhaus assessment frameworks are designed to drive standards through benchmarking and positive (credible) recognition supported by formal verification.